How Long Does Probate Take in Florida?

 - Simplifying the final distribution to heirs

-If you're a personal representative dealing with a probate property, call (561) 258-9405 or get a free cash offer.
+If you're a personal representative dealing with a probate property, call (561) 258-9405 or request a written cash offer.

 Formal vs. Summary Administration (Florida Statute 735)